 BA 220 Business Analysis and Budgeting (4 Credits)

 This course is designed to develop mathematical analytical skills in performing the daily tasks of a manager or salesperson.
 The course has a threefold focus: strengthening understanding and use of business terminology in regards to financial information; development of spreadsheet skills in evaluating the costing, pricing and financing strategies of products and services; and development of skills in evaluating and making budgeting, financial and investment decisions.
 This is a hands-on, skills-oriented course.

-- Prerequisites are courses or other requirements that must be met prior to a student enrolling.
-Note that if a student is enrolled in the current term in a prerequisite course, they will be able to register for the future course before a grade is posted.
-However, if they do not receive a C grade or higher in the prerequisite course then they will be automatically dropped from the future course after grades are posted.
+Prerequisites are courses or other requirements that must be met prior to enrollment.
+Note that if students are enrolled in the current term in a prerequisite course, they will be able to register for the future course before a grade is posted.
+However, if they do not receive a C grade or higher in the prerequisite course, they will be automatically dropped from the future course after grades are posted.

-- Recommended preparation is the same as a prerequisite but not enforced in the registration process; students are encouraged to contact the section instructor if they have questions about enrolling in a course without having met the recommended preparation.
+Recommended preparation is similar to a prerequisite but not enforced in the registration process; students are encouraged to contact the section instructor if they have questions about enrolling in a course without having met the recommended preparation.

-The course outline provides more detail about the course such as types of instructional contact hours (lecture, lab, or other), topics included in the course, grading methods, and required materials.
+The course outline includes instructional contact hours (lecture, lab, or other), topics, grading methods, and required materials.
 This information applies to all sections of the course.

 How to Read Program Information

 Information about credit programs listed in the catalog includes:

 The overview provides a brief description of the program and program learning outcomes.